Arm Group Tax Strategy March 2023

 Arm has a robust risk management process in place to identify key risks; assign ownership for each risk at a senior management level; identify existing and planned management activities against each risk; assess the residual likelihood and impact of each risk; and to ensure ongoing monitoring and reporting of each key risk.

 Arm has a risk management framework which provides guidance on the Group’s risk management processes.
-The Arm Management System (“AMS”) is the business management and governance system used across Arm and sets out roles and responsibilities which guide the risk management culture within the Arm Group.
+Audit Board is the risk and controls management system used across Arm and sets out roles and responsibilities which guide the risk management culture within the Arm Group.
 It details the internal controls that Arm needs to manage risk for the long and short-term success of the business.
-Captured within the AMS are the policies, procedures and controls that are embedded in the approach Arm takes to managing risk, including tax risk.
+Captured within Audit Board are the procedures and controls that are embedded in the approach Arm takes to managing risk, including tax risk.
 Internal Audit is responsible for regularly monitoring and testing the effective operation of Arm’s tax control framework.

 Overall accountability for the management of risk resides with the Executive Committee, and that responsibility is delegated to the Risk Review Committee and Compliance Committee.
 These Committees oversee the Corporate Risk Register, which includes tax risk, and compliance throughout the business with Arm’s policies.